Actual Cash Value

 That optional coverage which will reimburse the insured for the expense of renting a vehicle while his/her vehicle is in the shop due to a covered loss.
 Coverage is usually written with a per day Limit and a maximum number of days per Occurrence.
 (See Limit; Occurrence)

-The cost of replacing the damaged property with new property of like kind and quality without deduction for depreciation.
+The cost of repairing or replacing the damaged property with new property of like kind and quality without deduction for depreciation.
 (See Actual Cash Value)

 A form filed by the insurance company with the California Department of Motor Vehicles (DMV) which states that the insured has an auto insurance policy that meets California financial responsibility requirements and requires that the DMV be notified if such policy is cancelled.
 The requirement to file such form is usually due to an uninsured accident or due a negligent operator suspension.
 (See SR22)